Frequently asked questions about sovereign AI, the 101 patents, the brains, and Mickai itself.

 Both regulatory frameworks demand evidence of what an AI system did, in what conditions, on whose authority, and with what effect.
 Mickai is engineered so each of those questions has a cryptographic answer (signed lineage, hardware-attested identity, post-quantum ledger).
 It is the operational form of regulator-verifiable AI.

-Mickai is the sovereign AI operating system.
-It runs entirely on-device, orchestrates 25 specialist domain brains under a deterministic arbiter, signs every decision with ML-DSA-65 (FIPS 204) post-quantum signatures, and answers only to the owner.
-It is engineered in the United Kingdom under 21 filed UK patent applications covering 675 claims (application UK00004373277).
+Mickai is the Sovereign Intelligence Operating System (SIOS).
+It runs entirely on-device, orchestrates 50 brains (25 domain and 25 operational) under a deterministic arbiter, signs every decision with ML-DSA-65 (FIPS 204) post-quantum signatures, and answers only to the owner.
+The SIOS is engineered in the United Kingdom under 101 filed UK patent applications covering approximately 2,234 claims (UK IPO public register, GB2607309.8 to GB2611702.8, GB2611885.1 onwards, and GB2612762.1 to GB2612793.6).

 No. Mickai uses models, but it is not one.
 The model layer is replaceable; the architecture is the invention.
 Different brains can run different models (a code brain, a vision brain, a reasoning brain) under one signed governance plane.

-Multi-Brain Orchestration (routing between specialist brains), Agent Tooling (sovereign agents acting only in permissioned scopes), Knowledge and Memory (locally embedded corpus, forgettable on command), Artifacts (documents, code, datasets generated on-device), Jarvis Voice (speech in and out, never leaves the device), and the Governance Layer (policy as cryptographic truth).
+Multi-Brain Orchestration (routing between specialist brains), Agent Tooling (sovereign agents acting only in permissioned scopes), Knowledge and Memory (locally embedded corpus, forgettable on command), Artifacts (documents, code, datasets generated on-device), Vinis Voice (speech in and out, never leaves the device), and the Governance Layer (policy as cryptographic truth).
 Six subsystems, one vault.

 Yes.
 Offline operation is the default, not a fallback mode.
 Mickai never requires connectivity for inference, identity, governance, or audit.
 Connectivity is opt-in for explicitly commissioned and signed outbound actions.